 Southern African Journal for Environmental Education

-The Southern African Journal of Environmental Education (SAJEE) is an internationally refereed journal published online.
-The journal is published by the Environmental Education Association of Southern Africa (EEASA).
+The Southern African Journal of Environmental Education (SAJEE) is a DHET accredited and an internationally refereed journal published by the Environmental Education Association of Southern Africa (EEASA), and hosted on African Journals Online.

 The SAJEE aims to publish and report on a wide range of aspects relating to Environmental Education, Ethics and Action in southern Africa and elsewhere.
 The journal seeks to further the study and practice of environmental education by providing a forum for researchers, scholars, practitioners and policy makers.
 The journal aims to carry papers reflecting the diversity of environmental education practice in southern Africa, and includes conference reviews and keynote papers, retrospective analyses of activities or trends in a particular field, commentaries on policy issues, comparative aspects of an environmental education, environmental ethics or environmental action issue, and critical reviews of environmental education, ethics and action in a particular country or context.